harounmaleriado/ESD/backend/README.md

 7. `cd backend/review`
 8. `docker build -t <dockername>/review:1.0 ./`
 9. Ensure you are in backend root and run `docker build -t <dockername>/amqp_setup:1.0 ./`
+10. `cd backend/listings`
+11. `docker build -t <dockername>/listing:1.0 ./`
-10. Change the compose.yaml file in the backend root folder to update image name to yours.
+12. Change the compose.yaml file in the backend root folder to update image name to yours.
 ## Run docker compose
 Make sure you are in /backend folder
 1. `docker compose up`